ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 ]
 ```

+In this code:

-The `url` field is the URL of your MCP server.
-The `type` field is the transport protocol to use, which can be `sse` (Server-Sent Events) or `streamable-http`.
-The `authentication` field is the authentication method to use.
-The optional `header` field configures the headers that clients should send to when connecting to the MCP server, which includes the API key in this case.
+- The `url` field is the URL of your MCP server.
+- The `type` field specifies the transport protocol, which can be either `sse` (server-sent events) or `streamable-http`.
+- The `authentication` field specifies the authentication method.
+- The optional `header` field configures the headers that clients should send to when connecting to the MCP server, which in this case includes the API key.

-## DNS authentication for your custom domain
+## Verify your custom domain with DNS authentication

 You need to verify that you own the domain before you can publish your MCP server to the MCP Registry.

-First, in your server's local directory, create a private key for authentication:
+First, create a private key for authentication in your server's local directory:

 ```bash
 openssl genpkey -algorithm Ed25519 -out key.pem